411sst/411sst/README.md

 CS undergrad building production-grade systems — distributed backend infrastructure in Go to ML platforms with real deployments.

 **Currently:** 6th semester @ PES University, Bengaluru | Expected graduation 2027
-**Looking for:** Backend or ML engineering internships where I can contribute from day one

 ---